Radium Water Treatment

 The decay of radium into radon presents another contaminant of health concern in drinking water as well as in the air.

-The optimum treatment technology for radium contamination depends on the water properties; for instance, pH will affect the chemical bonding of radium and therefore removal efficiencies for different treatment processes.
-Identification of the best treatment process by analyzing water test data is problematic; it is best to perform a pilot study.
+The optimum treatment technology for radium removal from drinking water depends on the water properties; for instance, pH will affect the chemical bonding of radium and therefore removal efficiencies for different treatment processes.
+Identification of the best radium water treatment process by analyzing water test data is problematic; it is best to perform a pilot study.

 WETS has many years of experience in treating radionuclides such as radium.
-Our pilot study for radium removal typically looks at ion exchange, green sand filtration, coagulation/dual filter media, and hydrous manganese oxidation filtration.
+Our pilot study for radium removal from drinking water typically looks at ion exchange, green sand filtration, coagulation/dual filter media, and hydrous manganese oxidation filtration.
 Radon gas, the immediate decay product of radium, is often also a health concern where radium is present.
-Our proprietary aeration/filtration unit can both remove radon gas through aeration and recover radium through filtration in a single unit, saving in treatment costs and allowing for a smaller footprint for the treatment unit.
+Our proprietary aeration/filtration unit can both remove radon gas through aeration and remove radium from water through filtration in a single unit, saving in treatment costs and allowing for a smaller footprint for the treatment unit.

 Solutions to your water treatment needs